trevortomesh/texti/README.md

 ```

 ### TODO Lists
-Certainly!
-Here’s a section dedicated to using **To-Do Lists** with the `texti` file format, including details on how the syntax highlighter displays checked and unchecked tasks:

----

-#### To-Do Lists in texti Files

 The `texti` format is well-suited for managing to-do lists.
 Whether you’re keeping track of work tasks, personal goals, or project milestones, you can use the `texti` format’s features to organize and prioritize your tasks effectively.